 She’s ninety-two?
 Visit a nursing home.

 You get the idea.
-Put these tips into practice and pretty soon your critique partners or reviewers will be raving about your dialog.
+Put these tips into practice and pretty soon your critique partners or reviewers will be raving about your dialogue.

-Have a dialog tip to pass along, or a dialog pet peeve?
+Have a dialogue tip to pass along, or a dialog pet peeve?
 Share it with us!